 - Influence: Managers must encourage teams to explore AI tools and foster a psychologically safe environment for innovation.
 They should leverage their influence to build consensus and drive commitment toward adopting AI technologies in an ethical and productive way.

-Individual contributors are at the frontline of AI transformation.
+Individual contributors are at the front lines of AI transformation.
 They’re often the first to integrate AI into their everyday work, and they’re experimenting with ways to do more and do better with AI.
 Individual contributors play a vital role in shaping strategy and executing AI initiatives, yet they often lack the communication, influence, and self-awareness skills required to translate their expertise into broader impact.
-Here are the key soft skills individual contributors need to best navigate AI transformation:

 - Learning Agility: Individual contributors need to invest in personal AI literacy — understanding AI’s capabilities, AI tools, and how to take full advantage of AI to enhance their current role.
 Embracing learning agility can give these contributors the versatility, adaptability, and growth mindset to best leverage AI.